commschamp/cc_tutorial/tutorials/tutorial2/README.md

 demonstrate basic usage of integral fields.
 The previous section showed that the fields can be defined as global ones or internally as members of **&lt;message&gt;** XML node.
-For reference and demonstration convenience, the explained fields in this and most of subsequent section will be defined as global ones and referenced using **&lt;ref&gt;** XML node.
+For reference and demonstration convenience, the explained fields in this and most of subsequent sections will be defined as global ones and referenced using **&lt;ref&gt;** XML node.

 The first defined **&lt;int&gt;** field is: